QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 - Does not required any other subsystem.
 - UI ready solution
 ###### Cons:
-- Not a free-to-use for a user, it requires fee to be run.
-Alisher consern: extr vs just RPC call?
-  Desidion: Need Arch
 - Require to be supported by DevTeam.

-#### Possible implmentation #2
+#### Possible implmentation #2: self hosted archive node or Alice saves reminders somehow
-Alice can run archive node and connect it to one or RPC nodes to collect all blocks and analise own transactions using squid, etc.
+Alice can install (or have installed) archive node and connect it to one or QF Full Node to collect all blocks.
+The sync is finished Alice can traverse over self hosted arhive node directly or via ETL tooling (like squid).

+Or/And Alice can save keys inside the notes or/and inside the contract code, etc. So she is storing it somehow off chain.

 ##### Pros:
-- Does not required to implement by DevTeam since it's buitin feature.
+- Does not required to implement anything by DevTeam - it's buitin feature of Substrate.
 ##### Cons:
 - Not a user frendly.
-User should be very expirienc'ed.
+Alice have to be very experienced.
-- Extra load for RPC nodes.
+- Extra load for QF nodes.
-- Not a UI ready solution.

-#### Possible implmentation #3
+#### Possible implmentation #3: QF hosted service
 Alice can use UI on top of QFNetwork's qf-squid and its GQL API for searching keys in the block history.
 Also QF can introduce UI for simplification of the search of such data.
 ##### Pros: